-The Manifest Destiny, a phrase coined in 1845, was American belief that the United States is destined to expand its dominance across the entire North American Continent.
+Manifest Destiny, a phrase coined in 1845, was the American belief that the United States is destined to expand its dominance across the entire North American Continent.
 This belief led to American westward expansion.
-Interestingly, at the heart of this belief was the innate belief that Americans are culturally and racially superior to all the other cultures and races.
+Interestingly, at the heart of this belief was the innate belief that Americans are culturally and racially superior to all other cultures and races.
 Hence, with expansion, Americans were seeking their cultural dominance and emergence by merging all the other alien cultures in it.

 Even today, American continuous meddling in the world’s affairs is due to its belief in inherent cultural and racial superiority.
-It is the belief that American’s political and social system is far superior to all the other prevailing systems in the world.
+It is the belief that America’s political and social system is far superior to all the other prevailing systems in the world.
 Thus, based on an ethnocentric approach, the USA wants to maintain dominance by controlling or leading the world.

 Hence, ethnocentrism often leads to clashes between cultures.
 However, with Cultural Relativism in practice, such clashes can be avoided.